 Best MCP Gateway for Claude Code to Reduce Tokens by 50%

-MCP (Model Context Protocol) lets Claude Code discover and use external tools at runtime filesystem access, database queries, web search, custom APIs.
-Each server you connect exposes a set of tool definitions that Claude Code loads into its context window before it starts reasoning about your task.
+Model Context Protocol gives Claude Code a way to discover and call external tools at runtime: filesystem operations, database queries, web search, custom internal APIs.
+Every server you wire in publishes its own set of tool definitions, and Claude Code pulls those definitions into the context window before it begins reasoning about whatever task you handed it.

-This is the core problem an MCP gateway solves.
+That is exactly the gap an MCP gateway closes.

-An MCP gateway sits between Claude Code and all your MCP servers, acting as a single control plane.
-Instead of Claude Code connecting directly to each server and loading every tool definition into context on every request, it connects to one gateway endpoint.
-The gateway handles tool discovery, routing, authentication, and execution centrally.
+An MCP gateway sits in the middle, between Claude Code and your fleet of MCP servers, and acts as a single control plane.
+Rather than have Claude Code dial each server individually and pull every tool definition into context on every call, it talks to one gateway endpoint instead.
+Tool discovery, routing, authentication, and execution all consolidate at that one layer.

-Bifrost is an open-source enterprise AI gateway built by Maxim AI.
-It functions as both an MCP client and an MCP server simultaneously.
-On one side, it connects to your external MCP tool servers.
-On the other, it exposes a single aggregated endpoint to Claude Code.
+Bifrost is an open-source enterprise AI gateway from Maxim AI.
+It plays both sides of the protocol: it acts as an MCP client connecting outward to your tool servers, and as an MCP server presenting a single aggregated endpoint inward to Claude Code.

-Connecting Claude Code to Bifrost requires one command:
+Wiring Claude Code to Bifrost is one command:

 claude mcp add --transport http bifrost <http://localhost:8080/mcp>